vsariola/pakettic/README.md

 ## Tips for command line arguments

-- If pakettic complains about CODE_ZIP chunk size, the code is just too big after compression.
-In TIC-80, CODE_ZIP chunks do not support multiple banks (and likely never will, as the feature is already deprecated), and thus are unfortunately limited to 65535 bytes.
-  `--uncompressed` is a temporary fix, but code will be uncompressed and thus the size much larger.
 - The Zopfli compression level can be set with `-z<level>`, with level ranging from 0 to 5.
 When developing, start with `-z0` for fast optimization, and only increase when necessary e.g. when you are just